Properties of Multiplication of Integers: Closure, Associate and Distributive

 Properties of Multiplication of Integers

-We are going to learn about various properties of integers such as closure property, commutative property, and others.
+We will learn about various properties of integers such as closure property, commutative property, and others.

 1. Closure property for multiplication

-Let us first revise about closure property for multiplication on whole numbers.
+Let us first revise the closure property for multiplication on whole numbers.

 Here, we have two numbers, four and seven belonging to the same group of whole numbers.

-By multiplying four and seven, we get twenty-eight; here twenty-eight is also a whole number.
+We get twenty-eight by multiplying four and seven; here, twenty-eight is also a whole number.

 So we can say that when we multiply any two whole numbers the result is also a whole number.